 - Routes are numbered in the 200s

-- Will connect with the Confederation Line at Blair Station from the east, Hurdman from the south and Tunney’s Pasture from the west and southwest
+- Connect with the O-Train Line 1 at Blair Station from the east, Hurdman from the south, and Tunney’s Pasture from the west and southwest

-Local routes offer customized routing and schedules, to serve destinations that are not on a Rapid or Frequent route.
+Local routes offer customized routing and schedules to serve destinations that are not on a Rapid or Frequent routes.

-- Routes that will connect to the O-Train Line 1 are numbered below 100
+- Routes that connect to Line 1 are numbered below 100